BLOG

 It’s also important that you have clear documentation that confirms the reason for the dismissal, as there may be some suspicion as to what your motives actually are.

-However, if the sole or main reason for the dismissal is, for example,
+However, if the sole or main reason for the dismissal is the employee:

-- that she has exercised her statutory right to time off for antenatal appointments;
+- Has exercised her statutory right to time off for antenatal appointments

-- that she is suspended from work due to health and safety concerns; or
+- Is suspended from work due to health and safety concerns

-- that pregnancy-related illnesses has resulted in lateness or absence
+- Has a pregnancy-related illnesses that’s resulted in lateness or absence

 then this will amount to pregnancy and maternity discrimination.
 Pregnancy and maternity are “protected characteristics” included in the Equality Act 2010.
 As such, it is unlawful for an employer to treat someone less favourably because she is pregnant, suffering from a pregnancy-related illness, on compulsory maternity leave, or exercising (or seeking to exercise) any of her statutory rights, such as ordinary and additional maternity leave.